sergeyklay/pcloud-console-client/docs/Usage.md

   pcloudcc [options] [--] [arguments]

 Options:
-  -k, --commands-only     Daemon already started pass only commands -d, --daemonize         Daemonize the process
+      --dumpversion       Print the version of the client and don't do anything else --vernum            Print the version of the client as integer and quit -V, --version           Print client version information and quit -h, --help              Print this help message and quit -k, --commands-only     Daemon already started pass only commands -d, --daemonize         Daemonize the process
   -u, --username arg      pCloud account name